How to Beat the Vegas Heat!

 If cracking is an issue, Concrete Texturing may recommend a flagstone pattern.
 Since we free cut our flagstone we can trace along any crack making it a grout line within a flagstone pattern.
 Since our grout lines are slightly recessed, any flaws are less visible.
 The crack is also much easier to repair if it opens up again in the future.

 When preparing concrete for installation, Concrete Texturing uses a combination of muriatic acid, grinders, sanders, and pressure washers, depending on what is required to create the ideal profile.
-Chemicals are used to remove oil, adhesives or paints.
+Chemicals are used to remove oil, adhesives and paints.
+Concrete Texturing comes prepared for anything, because every surface has its own unique challenges and quirks.